|Distance||845 miles (1363 km)|

 The government of Italy has imposed these measures to reduce the spread of COVID-19:

-Omio customers most frequently book their flights from Rome Leonardo da Vinci Fiumicino Airport to Madrid Barajas Airport.
+Omio travellers most frequently book a flight from Rome Leonardo da Vinci Fiumicino Airport to Madrid Barajas Airport for this route.

 Here are some other resources that might have the information you need